-Gifts for Remote Employees
+Work From Home Gifts for Remote Employees

-Gifts to Engage Remote and Work From Home Employees: Keeping your staff engaged and motivated while they're working from home can be a challenge.
+Keeping your staff engaged and motivated while they're working from home can be a challenge.
 They may feel disconnected from their co-workers and can face new obstacles in completing their work.
-Our line of motivational gift ideas will help your remote employee staff feel included, while boosting their engagement and productivity.
+Our line of employee appreciation gifts will help your remote employee staff feel included, while boosting their engagement and productivity.
 With tons of products to choose from, Successories is ready to help traditional office employees transition to a new way of working and assist you with gift giving for your remote teams.

 How to Engage a Remote Employee

-Let's start with employee engagement because that's the single biggest challenge you'll face as a manager with remote employees.
+Let's start with employee engagement because that's the biggest challenge you'll face as a manager with remote employees.
 Keeping people engaged even when you see them face to face every day can be a daunting challenge, and it's at least twice as big a challenge when they're working remotely.
 The single biggest thing you can do to make your remote employees feel like they're part of the team is to maintain regular informal communications with them.

 Think about it: When employees share the same office space, there are innumerable opportunities for small talk and 'water cooler gossip.'
 These are just ordinary human interactions that most of us take for granted, but remote workers get exactly none of that, which can make them feel isolated and disconnected.
 That, in turn, leads to lower morale and increasing disengagement.